EvilGenius13/Anonymoose/readme.md

 TODO:
-Probably need to create the uploads folder in the root directory on docker image build
+Probably need to create the uploads folder in the root directory on docker image build need to mask ttl time out of the form and into it's own enum / method should probably edit the dockerfile to only use essential files, dump the test files and build a second Gemfile for prod

 ### Testing:
 run `RACK_ENV=test rake test`